 Alberta’s psychologists have advanced university degrees (Masters or Doctoral) and undergo extensive supervised training and examinations.
 Psychologists study the biological, cognitive, emotional, social, cultural, and environmental determinants of behaviour.
 Through such extensive research and practice, psychologists help people cope more effectively in daily life.

 Full and Life members of the PAA are registered psychologists.
 They adhere to a strict code of professional ethics and are registered with, and regulated by, the College of Alberta Psychologists.
 They know how to help people deal with their feelings and attitudes and develop healthier and more effective patterns of behaviour.
 Psychology is an extraordinarily diverse field with hundreds of career paths.
 Some specialties, like assessment and treatment, are familiar to most of us.
-Others, like helping with design of advanced computer systems or studying how we remember thing, are less well known.
-What all psychologists have in common is a shared interest in human behavior.
+Others, like helping with the design of advanced computer systems or studying how we remember things, are less well known.
+What all psychologists have in common is a shared interest in human behaviour.
 In their work, they draw on an ever-expanding body of scientific knowledge about how we think, act, and feel, and apply the information to their special areas of expertise.
-Among psychologists, researchers spend most of their time generating knowledge; practitioners apply the knowledge; and some psychologists do both.
+Among psychologists, researchers spend most of their time generating knowledge, and practitioners apply the knowledge; some psychologists do both.

 Areas of specialization include: